The Consumer Finance Law Review: USA

 ii Recent developments

-In 2020, policymakers have leveraged the payments system to make economic impact payments to consumers to counter the effects the covid-19 pandemic has had on the economy.
-Economic impact payments have been made directly to consumers via batch processing systems, including the automated clearinghouse, card-based payment systems, and check-based payments.
+In 2020 and 2021, policymakers have leveraged the payments system to make economic impact payments to consumers to counter the effects the covid-19 pandemic has had on the economy.
+Economic impact payments have been made directly to consumers via batch processing systems, including the automated clearing house, card-based payment systems and cheque-based payments.